-We love seating down and talking with potential clients
+We love sitting down and talking with potential clients

 If you need a consultation, schedule your appointment today so you can discuss your case with a competent attorney who will inform you of your legal rights and options.
 Be proactive and start the process of taking charge of your situation and putting your mind to rest.